Agent of Deterioration: Combatting Pests of Cultural Property

 Heat disinfestation box

-A wood shipping crate can be modified to make a heat disinfestation box, as shown in the diagram below.
+Figure 19: A wood shipping crate can be modified to make a heat disinfestation box, as shown in the diagram.
 Heat is provided by one or two 1500-watt industrial, metal-bodied heat guns or an equivalent industrial hot air source.
 Do not use plastic hair dryers or household heaters because they are not designed for continuous operation at the necessary temperature.
 Safety is a primary issue.
 A Canadian Standards Association (CSA) approved heat source is placed outside the box, blowing heated air, mixed with room air, into the metal duct, which is insulated from the crate by an air gap.
 This technique must be supervised at all times.
 Pay attention to the thermometer readings especially if the box does not have automated temperature control.
+Instructions are as follows:

 Solar disinfestation plenum frame